-MATH 1581 - Survey of Mathematics with Applications and Algebra Review they have received credit for any other UNTD mathematics course with a grade of C or better.
+MATH 1581 - Survey of Mathematics with Applications and Algebra Review

+1581 (1332).
+4 hours (3;1).
+An alternate version of Math 1580 for students identified in the mathematics placement process as requiring supplemental instruction to strengthen their algebra skills.
+Students may not enroll in this course if they have received credit for any other UNTD mathematics course with a grade of C or better.
 Students may not receive credit for both Math 1580 and Math 1581.
 Prerequisite(s): Consent of department.
 Satisfies the Mathematics requirement of the University Core Curriculum.